-The Company recently completed a field study program to collect additional primary information to be used as part of the drilling permit application process.
-The Company filed an application for a drilling permit in November 2017, however, timing and approval for this drill permit is uncertain.
+The Company completed a field study program to collect additional primary information to be used as part of the drilling permit application process in Q3 2017 and filed an application for a drilling permit in November 2017.
+The Company continues to work with the Ministry of Environment providing information required to complete the permit review process.
+Timing and approval for this drill permit is uncertain.